This post contains affiliate links. Read the full disclosure here.

 Cooking process for healthy french toast pictured in four steps

-Here is a list of some of my favorite toppings for french toast!
+Here is a list of some of my favorite toppings to add to my french toast:

 • Spreads: use tahini, peanut butter, almond butter, cashew butter, sunflower seed butter, vegan chocolate hazelnut spread or any other nut or seed butter!